Yosano Akiko: Midaregami

 In 1901, Yosano brought out her first volume of tanka, Midaregami (Tangled Hair), which contained 400 poems and was mostly denounced by literary critics.
-Despite this critical reaction, it was widely read and became a sort of lighthouse for free-thinkers of her time.
-Her first book, by far her best known, brought a passionate individualism to traditional tanka poetry, unlike any other work of the late Meiji period.
+Despite the critical reaction, it was widely read and became a sort of lighthouse for free-thinkers of her time.
+Her first book, by far her best-known, brought a passionate individualism to traditional tanka poetry, unlike any other work of the late Meiji period.

-The majority are love poems through which Akiko expresses her feelings towards Tekkan Yosano.
+The majority are love poems through which Akiko expresses her feelings toward Tekkan Yosano.
 It was through this particular collection that she set an image for herself as well as the stage for female voices in modern Japan.
 The poems tended to express femininity in a manner unconventional for her time, especially from a female writer.

 In traditional Japanese values, women are perceived as (and are expected to be) gentle and modest.
 The domestic and societal roles of Japanese women were and are focused on procreation and raising children, especially boys.
-Midaregami not only expresses concepts and/or issues that pertain to women and are not normally voiced in such a public manner, but also created a new, revolutionary image of womanhood, as lively, free, sexual and assertive people, nothing at all like the conventional picture of the modest, demure young lady expected in Japan.
+Midaregami not only expressed concepts and/or issues that pertain to women and were not normally voiced in such a public manner, but also created a new, revolutionary image of womanhood, as lively, free, sexual, and assertive, nothing at all like the conventional picture of the modest, demure young lady expected in Japan.
 Yosano's women were not passive, but active agents of their love lives.
-In a typical tanka, Yosano wrote: "Spring is short what is there that has eternal life, I said and, made his hands seek out my powerful breasts."
-The Midaregami posed a challenge to patriarchal values of Japanese society, as well as the accepted literary and cultural conventions of her time.
+In a typical tanka, Yosano wrote: "'Spring is short; what is there that has eternal life?'
+I said, and made his hands seek out my powerful breasts."
+The Midaregami posed a challenge to the patriarchal values of Japanese society, as well as to the accepted literary and cultural conventions of her time.
 Although Akiko Yosano's work was denounced and severely criticized, it served as a great source of inspiration to women of her day.
-The American scholar Hiromi Tsuchiya Dollase noted: "The visual representations of flesh, lips and breasts symbolize women’s sexuality".
+The American scholar Hiromi Tsuchiya Dollase noted, "The visual representations of flesh, lips and breasts symbolize women's sexuality".

 No poet had written of breasts in a tanka before, which led the poet Nobutsuna Sasaki to attack her in a magazine article for "corrupting public morals" and "mouthing obscenities fit for a whore".
 From the examples in the Midaregami, the idea of nudity changed the way Japanese people viewed eroticism and female sexuality.
 Up until this point women's breasts were a symbol for child feeding and motherhood.
 From then on they began to take on a different representation; that of natural beauty, and especially that of young women.
 A door was opened for Japanese women to imagine new representations of sexuality and the female body.